stanton26/AppDefense/labs/v2/aws-integration-lab.md

 2\.
 All Student environments belong to the same AWS account, therefore, hundreds of ENI's may exist.
 In order to minimize the view type **RDS** in the search area and press Enter to add a filter

 3\.
-Highlight your rds-launch-wizard-# corresponding to your student number based on the second octect of the CIDR block in the last column.
+Highlight your **Student##-RDS-Inbound** security group corresponding to your student number based on the second octect of the CIDR block in the last column.

     In this example the CIDR block is 172.6.8.187, this would correspond to student **6**